aiven/aiven-docs/docs/platform/concepts/managed-users.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-The managed users feature lets you centrally manage your organization's users, including editing their profiles, resetting passwords, and [setting authentication policies](/docs/platform/howto/set-authentication-policies).
+The managed users feature lets you centrally manage your organization's users, including editing their profiles and resetting passwords.

 A managed user cannot create new organizations unless they are a [super admin](/docs/platform/howto/make-super-admin) of the organization.